Kenjiro Yamashita: Career

-In January, 2020, he again successfully held his special show, J SOUL BROTHERS III Yamashita Kenjiro no Zero Base presents Yama Fes. ~Yamashita Base in YOKOHAMA ARENA 2020 ~.
+In January 2020, he again successfully held his special show, J SOUL BROTHERS III Yamashita Kenjiro no Zero Base presents Yama Fes. ~Yamashita Base in YOKOHAMA ARENA 2020 ~.
 On 17 July, the movie version of Hachioji Zombies was released, in which Yamashita reprised his role of monk Takashi Habuki.
 This is the first time he led in a film.
-He also released two fishing lure he produced in collaboration with fishing tackle brand EVERGREEN in October.
+He also released fishing lure he produced in collaboration with fishing tackle brand EVERGREEN in October.
 On 22 December, it was announced that he was chosen as the winner for Cool Anglers Award 2021 by Japan fishing show again, which made him the first person to win the award three times in a row and the first person to enter the hall of fame for the award.

 Business

 On 7 January 2021, Yamashita announced that he launched his own apparel brand "HIGH FIVE FACTORY Produce By KENJIRO YAMASHITA".
 It is a brand that offers fashionable and functional clothing for people who enjoy DIY, fishing and camping.